Marysville, WA Weather Forecast and Current Conditions

 Week Ahead Summary

-High temperatures remain relatively stable through the week, ranging from 47°F to 55°F. Unsettled weather expected with rain likely on at least 7 days.
+Cooling trend continues with high temperatures dropping from 56°F to 45°F. Unsettled weather expected with rain likely on at least 7 days.

 Climate Context

-This week's forecast shows temperatures running 7°F above the historical average for December.
+This week's forecast shows temperatures running 6°F above the historical average for December.
 Normal highs for this period are around 45°F with lows around 34°F.

 This Date in Weather History